edulazaro/wire-sortable/README.md

 ## Why wire-sortable?

+Livewire doesn't ship with built-in drag and drop support.
+The official `livewire-sortable` package relies on Shopify Draggable, which is heavier, less actively maintained, and has known issues with `wire:navigate` and Livewire 3+ lifecycle events.

+**wire-sortable** is a lightweight alternative built on [SortableJS](https://github.com/SortableJS/Sortable), the most widely used drag and drop library in the JavaScript ecosystem.
+It integrates seamlessly with Livewire using simple HTML attributes: no PHP package required, no configuration needed.
+Just import and go.

 | | wire-sortable | livewire-sortable (official) |
 |---|---|---|
 | Engine | SortableJS (actively maintained) | Shopify Draggable (less active) |